PAIDNetwork/Protocol/did-dpki-method.md

  A Smart Contract in Polkadot can issue ECDSA keypairs.
 And either using EVM or Polkadot, be able to verify ECDSA keypairs onchain.

- #### **Proof of Address**

- Using an existing KYC provider Proof of Address service, create a Chainlink oracle that handles any KYC related actions.
-In this special case, because of cost, any proof of address validation must be accounted in the transaction and billed depending on token being used.

- #### **Proof of epassport** *(How two-step authentication)*
+ #### **Proof of Country** *(How two-step authentication)*

  A biometric passport (also known as an e-passport, ePassport, or a digital passport) is a traditional passport that has an embedded electronic microprocessor chip which contains biometric information that can be used to authenticate the identity of the passport holder.
-It uses contactless smart card technology, including a microprocessor chip (computer chip) and antenna (for both power to the chip and communication) embedded in the front or back cover, or centre page, of the passport.
+With this information we have an off-chain attestation of the data provided by the users in the verifiable Credentials, guaranteeing an additional verification (proof) of the user's data and the legal location of the protocol user.

  ### **Summary**